DUNE/dunedb/schemas.md

   insertion: <insertion block>

   // Supplied by caller:
-  validity: <validity block
+  validity: <validity block>
-  form_id: <string>   //  identifier for this form type
+  formId: <string>   //  identifier for this form type
-  form_name: <string> //  Name of this form
+  formName: <string> //  Name of this form
   schema: {
     components:[...]
   }